 Camping or Lodging Options: We have reserved group campsites at Lake Siskiyou Camp Resort, which is a short distance first to the west and then south of the I-5 exit near the town of Mt.
 Shasta.
 (Use Google or other map apps to get interstate exit and street directions to the resort.)
 Travel time from the City is about 4-1/2 hours -- without accounting for traffic, so be sure to leave early enough to not be making others unhappy by setting up your camp after most others have gone to sleep.

 Group 1 and Group 2 each have separate, overlapping two-night reservations at the campground (overlap is Saturday night).
 Fees for these campsites are included in the registration fees.
 Lake Siskiyou Camp Resort will have restroom facilities available for campers.
 You must bring your own camping and cooking gear and food/drink for your stay at Lake Siskiyou.

-This fish-out is limited to the first 24 of the Level 2 students to register (two groups of 12 students).
+This fish-out is limited to the first 12 of the Level 2 students to register (two groups of 6 students).
 The time and date that online registration opens will be announced to the class by email.
-It is highly recommended that you try to attend the first fish-out in mid-May at the Upper McCloud so you are better prepared for this more challenging venue.

-Registration fee of $240.00 is non-refundable and covers the guide's fee (but not guide gratuities of $25-50 per day per person), flies, and campground fees.
-It does not cover your travel costs, motels (if you decide not to camp), food, or guide gratuities.
+Registration fee of $325.00 is non-refundable and covers the guide's fee (but not guide gratuities of $25-50 per day per person), flies, and campground fees.
+It does not cover your travel costs, motels (if you decide not to camp), food (except lunch), or guide gratuities.
 Online payment of registration fee must be made within 15 minutes of starting the registration steps and your registration is not completed until notice shows of email confirmation sent.